 Reporting and Possible Sanctions

 Unlawful discrimination is strictly prohibited by the University.
 Treating an employee or student differently in the terms or conditions of his or her employment or education on the basis of any protected status described above, or otherwise defined by law, constitutes unlawful discrimination and may result in disciplinary action, up to and including discharge.
 Further, retaliation against any individual for making a complaint of harassment or of any unlawful discrimination, or for assisting in the investigation of such a complaint, is strictly forbidden and will likewise result in disciplinary action.

 Statement of Title IX Compliance

 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 Areas of the institution where Title IX may have application include athletics, student recruitment and admissions, financial aid, scholarships, course offerings and access, employment, and housing and residential services.
 Title IX also protects students and employees, both male and female, from unlawful sexual harassment in school programs and activities, as well as sexual assault, which are both forms of unlawful discrimination under Title IX.

 Willamette has established a committee of Title IX Coordinators each of whom have specific knowledge to respond to concerns in all areas described herein.
-Inquiries related to this policy can be directed to the Vice President and Executive Assistant to the President, who serves as chair of the Title IX Coordinating Committee and is the University’s central Title IX Coordinator.
+Inquiries related to this policy can be directed to the Associate Dean of Campus Life, who serves as chair of the Title IX Coordinating Committee and is the University’s central Title IX Coordinator.